 Literatur/Performance, Musik/Music, Vortrag/Praesentation

-American Literature: WALT WITHMAN & BLUEGRASS
+American Literature: WALT WHITMAN & BLUEGRASS

 Walt Whitman